Azure-Samples/terraform-github-actions/README.md

 3. [**Terraform Drift Detection**](.github/workflows/tf-drift.yml)

-    This workflow runs on a periodic basis to scan your environment for any configuration drift (i.e. changes made outside of Terraform).
-If any drift is detected a GitHub Issue is raised to alert the maintainers of the project.
+    This workflow runs on a periodic basis to scan your environment for any configuration drift or changes made outside of terraform.
+If any drift is detected, a GitHub Issue is raised to alert the maintainers of the project.

 ## Getting Started